 Alaska House Bill 22 and Senate Bill 35 would re-open a defunct pension plan for public safety workers and allow police and firefighters hired after 2005 to use their defined contribution (DC) benefits to buy their way in.
-Despite claims that the change would be cost-neutral, this move could realistically add close to \$1 billion in additional costs to future state budgets and reintroduce the state to significant pension risk-the same risk that generated over \$5 billion in pension debt and spurred the 2005 reform that closed the defined-benefit pension plan to new hires.
+Despite claims that the change would be cost-neutral, this move could realistically add close to \$1 billion in additional costs to future state budgets and reintroduce the state to significant pension risk-the same risk that generated over \$6 billion in pension debt and spurred the 2005 reform that closed the defined-benefit pension plan to new hires.

-HB 22/SB 35 costs are dependent on flawed discount rate: The claim that the proposed changes will not require any additional funding relies on the pension's current investment return assumption.
+HB 22/SB 35 costs are dependent on a flawed discount rate: The claim that the proposed changes will not require any additional funding relies on the pension's current investment return assumption.
 Alaska PERS would need to achieve overly-optimistic 7.25% annual returns on investments for decades to avoid additional costs to the state.

-- Overly-optimistic investment return assumptions were a major contributor to Alaska's \$5.1 billion debt still owed on the legacy pension plan. - The average assumed return used by public pension systems around the country is now just below 7%, so Alaska PERS's current assumption is rosier than peers. - Capital market forecasts suggest returns closer to 6% for the next 10-15 years.
+- Overly-optimistic investment return assumptions were a major contributor to Alaska's \$5.1 billion debt still owed on the legacy pension plan. - Nationally, the average assumed return used by public pension systems is below 7%, so Alaska's current return rate assumption is rosier than most other states. - Capital market forecasts by most financial experts suggest pension systems should expect investment returns closer to 5%-6% for the next 10-to-15 years. - The DR is used when pricing the amount needed from employees to purchase their "past service."
+If the plan earns under 7.25%, or drops that assumed rate in the near future, tens if not hundreds of millions of dollars in unfunded liabilities will have been added.